 In the last two years (this was written in 2016) I've stood on many stages around the world giving 30+ talks in more than 25 cities.
 I'm only counting the talks within the last 2-3 years, because those are the only ones I gave in English, my second language.
-That doesn't make me an expert, but there are a couple things I learned during this time.
+That doesn't make me an expert, but there

 I'm often being asked if I enjoy public speaking.
 My reply usually is: "If you enjoy the feeling of potentially shitting your pants days before an event, then YES."